cluntraru/IP-UnityAR/README.md

 - Open settings on your phone, then **About Phone**, and tap **Build Number** lots of times (around 8-10).
 You are now a developer
 - Go back to settings and int **System->Developer Options**.
 Scroll down and enable **USB Debugging**

+### Troubleshooting
+- If build succeeds but APK failed to install to device, make sure screen is on, USB Debugging is enabled and try uninstalling the old app build

 ### Useful Resources

 Vuforia SDK: https://developer.vuforia.com/downloads/sdk